sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-27-euroscipy2010-lightning-talks.md

 For every SNP, SNPedia links to related research papers.
-The database is used by the [Promethease](http://www.snpedia.com/index.php/Promethease ) reporting tool, which can import data data from genetic services like [23andme](https://www.23andme.com/).
+The database is used by the [Promethease](http://www.snpedia.com/index.php/Promethease ) reporting tool, which can import data data from genetic testing services like [23andme](https://www.23andme.com/).

 The slides are still available as a [Google Docs presentation](http://tinyurl.com/mydna123).